fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/systems/01_mujoco_integration.rst

 MuJoCo Integration
 ==================

-MuJoCo is one of well-known physics engine for its fast and accurate simulation.
-The aim is to facilitate research and development in robotics, biomechanis, graphics and animation, and other areas.
+MuJoCo is a well-known physics engine for its fast and accurate simulation.
+The aim is to facilitate research and development in robotics, biomechanics, graphics and animation, and other areas.
 More explanation about MuJoCo can be found in `here <https://mujoco.org/>`_.

 In order to use the MuJoCo integration in MLPro, the following steps need to be done:

     * **Create a MuJoCo Model**

         Create a MuJoCo model file accordingly to your design.
-Some of example model are published by MuJoCo and can be accessed `here <https://mujoco.readthedocs.io/en/latest/models.html>`_.
+Some example model are published by MuJoCo and can be accessed. `here <https://mujoco.readthedocs.io/en/latest/models.html>`_.

     * **Create a System**

-        Create your own system inherited from the bf.System class.
+        Create your system inherited from the bf.
+System class.
 Define the action and the state space.
-Make sure the action and the state name are matched with the joints and actuator name on the MuJoCo model file.
+Ensure the action and state names match the joints and actuator names on the MuJoCo model file.
         The following is an example of naming the action and state space accordingly.

         Here is the MuJoCo model file.